openwrt/packages/net/banip/files/README.md

 ```

 **tweaks for low memory systems**
-nftables supports the atomic loading of rules/sets/members, which is cool but unfortunately is also very memory intensive.
+nftables supports the atomic loading of firewall rules (incl. elements), which is cool but unfortunately is also very memory intensive.
 To reduce the memory pressure on low memory systems (i.e. those with 256-512Mb RAM), you should optimize your configuration with the following options:

     * point 'ban_basedir', 'ban_reportdir' and 'ban_backupdir' to an external usb drive
     * set 'ban_cores' to '1' (only useful on a multicore system) to force sequential feed processing
-    * set 'ban_splitsize' e.g. to '1000' to split the load of an external set after every 1000 lines/members
+    * set 'ban_splitsize' e.g. to '1000' to split the load of an external Set after every 1000 lines/members
-    * set 'ban_reportelements' to '0' to disable the CPU intensive counting of set elements
+    * set 'ban_reportelements' to '0' to disable the CPU intensive counting of Set elements

 **tweak the download options**
 By default banIP uses the following pre-configured download options: